 Pages that publish posts with low levels of reactions or comments will suffer the “biggest decreases in distribution” while those which are effective in trigger conversations among friends will experience lower declines.

 These changes followed research conducted by the company which revealed both good and bad outcomes from regular Facebook usage.

 Let’s start with the bad.
 Apparently, the passive consumption of Facebook content like videos, articles, photos and other posts could lead to users feeling more negative about themselves.

 In particular, people who “clicked on about four times as many links as the average person, or who liked twice as many posts” reported to be mentally worse off than the average person.

-On the flip side, users who actively interact with their friends on Facebook could enjoy a better well-being.
-Such social activities may take the form of sharing messages, posts and comments, or reminiscing about past interactions.
+On the positive side, users who actively interacted with their friends on Facebook could enjoyed better well-being.
+Such social activities might take the form of sharing messages, posts and comments, or reminiscing about past interactions.

-Following the advice of social psychologists as well as its own research, Facebook have put in place steps to encourage greater social interaction on its network.
-They will also adjust their News Feed algorithm to reduce the time users spend on consuming content alone.
-By doing so, the social network will be taking steps to reduce the addictiveness of its platform.
+Following the advice of social psychologists and its own research, Facebook implemented steps to encourage greater social interaction on its network.
+They will also adjust the News Feed algorithm to reduce the time users spend on consuming content alone.
+By doing so, the social network will proactively take steps to reduce the addictiveness of its platform.